iamdustan/smoothscroll/README.md

 ## Contribute

+The requirements to contribute are [yarn](https://yarnpkg.com) and the latest LTS [Node.js](https://nodejs.org/en/)] version.

-First, fork the repository and do `npm install` to get all the dependencies to work with.
-Create a feature branch, write your stuff and run `npm test` to check code style and prevent bugs.
+First, fork the repository and do `yarn install` in the root folder to get all the dependencies to work with.
+Create a feature branch, write your stuff and run `yarn test` to check code style and prevent bugs.

-In this project we use [Prettier](https://prettier.io) to format the final published code, you can run `npm run format` before committing.
+In this project we use [Prettier](https://prettier.io) to format the final published code, you can run `yarn format` before committing.
 If you don't, a precommit hook will prevent you from pushing code that hasn't been formatted properly.

 Are you done?
 Awesome, submit a pull request explaining your changes.

 _This is a polyfill, not library, so make sure the behavior you are introducing is in the spec._

-### Requirements

-- Node version required: 7.10.0

-_On tests files we are using ES2015, but the polyfill is written in ES5 for browser compatibility._
+On tests files we are using ES2015, but the polyfill is written in ES5 for browser compatibility.

 ### Watch tests

-If you want to watch tests as you write your code run `npm test -- --watch`.
+If you want to watch tests as you write your code run `yarn test --watch`.

 ## Browser Support